How Can Young People Combat Teen Loneliness?

 So, what causes loneliness?
 In medical and psychological literature, there are three causes of loneliness in all age groups.

-First is the loss of a loved one or someone to which one has a strong attachment – a death, or breakup in a relationship, loss of a job, leaving a community such as high school, college, a job or the military.
+- First is the loss of a loved one or relationship with someone to which one has a strong attachment – a death, or breakup in a relationship, loss of a job, leaving a community such as high school, college, a job or the military.

 Teens and young adults may be more vulnerable because of typical developmental – they are in the process of forming a sense of identity, and seeking who they are and where they belong in the world.
 This is usually a stressful and confusing period in life, often filled with drama and loss or changes in relationships.